• Skip to primary navigation

 Tips and Substitutions

 Leeks can have dirt hidden between the layers.
 So be sure to clean the leeks very well.
-I like to use all the white parts and the light green parts but you can even use some of dark green parts because they become soft with pressure cooking.
+I like to use all the white parts and the light green parts but you can even use some of the dark green parts because they become soft with pressure cooking.

 There are two ways to brown the short ribs: